matrix-org/thirdroom-unity-exporter/Packages/thirdroom-unity-exporter/README.md

 2. Paste ```https://github.com/matrix-org/thirdroom-unity-exporter.git?path=/Packages/thirdroom-unity-exporter```
 3. Click <kbd>Add</kbd>.

-If you're interested installing the sample assets (recommended for first time users), click the import button on the right side of the package manager under "Samples".
+If you're interested installing the sample scenes (recommended for first time users), click the import button on the right side of the package manager under "Samples".

 [Read the rest of the documentation here](/Documentation~/index.md)